Lyrebird: Vocalizations and mimicry

 A lyrebird's song is one of the more distinctive aspects of its behavioural biology.
 Lyrebirds sing throughout the year, but the peak of the breeding season, from June to August, is when they sing with the most intensity.
-During this peak males may sing for four hours of the day, almost half the hours of daylight.
+During this peak, males may sing for four hours of the day, almost half the hours of daylight.
 The song of the lyrebird is a mixture of elements of its own song and mimicry of other species.
-Lyrebirds render with great fidelity the individual songs of other birds and the chatter of flocks of birds, and also mimic other animals such as possums, koalas and dingoes.
-Lyrebirds have been recorded mimicking human sounds such as a mill whistle, a cross-cut saw, chainsaws, car engines and car alarms, fire alarms, rifle-shots, camera shutters, dogs barking, crying babies, music, mobile phone ring tones, and even the human voice.
-However, while the mimicry of human noises is widely reported, the extent to which it happens is exaggerated.
+Lyrebirds render with great fidelity the individual songs of other birds and the chatter of flocks of birds, and also mimic other animals, such as possums, koalas, and dingoes.
+Lyrebirds have been recorded mimicking human sounds such as a mill whistle, a cross-cut saw, chainsaws, car engines and car alarms, fire alarms, rifle-shots, camera shutters, dogs barking, crying babies, music, mobile-phone ring tones, and even the human voice.
+While the mimicry of human noises is widely reported, the extent to which it happens is exaggerated.
 Parts of the lyrebird's own song can resemble human-made sound effects, which has given rise to the urban legend that they frequently imitate video game or film sounds.

 The superb lyrebird's mimicked calls are learned from the local environment, including from other superb lyrebirds.
 An instructive example is the population of superb lyrebirds in Tasmania, which have retained the calls of species not native to Tasmania in their repertoire, with some local Tasmanian endemic bird songs added.
 The female lyrebirds of both species are also mimics capable of complex vocalisations.
-Superb lyrebird females are silent during courtship; however, they regularly produce sophisticated vocal displays during foraging and nest defense.
-A recording of a superb lyrebird mimicking sounds of an electronic shooting game, workmen and chainsaws was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.
+Superb lyrebird females are silent during courtship, but they regularly produce sophisticated vocal displays during foraging and nest defense.
+A recording of a superb lyrebird mimicking sounds of an electronic shooting game, workmen, and chainsaws was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.